Natalie Khor: Early life

 She is a single child in her family, born to a father from Malaysia and a mother from Hong Kong.
 Khor was born in London, raised in Hong Kong, completed in high school in the US, and went to university in Australia.

 Pageant

 In 2005 she competed in the Miss Hong Kong Pageant.
 At the pageant, she won the title of Miss International Goodwill.
-She travelled to several countries in Southeast Asia and Chinese to promote the tourism in Hong Kong.
-In additions, she hosted some shows and performed in charity shows in Hong Kong.
+She travelled to several countries in Southeast Asia and China to promote tourism in Hong Kong.
+In addition, she hosted some shows and performed in charity shows in Hong Kong.

 Career

 After the pageant, Khor became a qualified accountant and completed a Master's degree.
 She has worked for the global accounting firm Deloitte Touche Tohmatsu Limited.

 Khor is currently a spokesperson for Hong Kong and Shanghai Banking Corporation (HSBC).
 She has appeared on local financial channel talk shows, providing market commentaries.